Applying for a student visa

 Step 1 - apply for a new Agreed Progression Plan (APP)

-Coursework students - Your new Agreed Progression Plan (APP) needs to be approved by your College and it will outline how and when you will complete your course and will include recommendations for how to improve your studies.
+Coursework students - Your new Agreed Progression Plan (APP) needs to be approved and will outline how and when you will complete your course and will include recommendations for how to improve your studies.

 Research students – please provide your most recent progress review report